Gloria Tristani: Federal Communications Commission (FCC)

-In 1997, she was appointed by President Bill Clinton to the Federal Communications Commission on September 15, 1997.
+Tristani was appointed by President Bill Clinton to the Federal Communications Commission on September 15, 1997.
 While serving on the FCC, she pushed for broadband deployment to remote areas, served as the chair of the FCC's V-Chip Task Force, fought children's exposure to violence and indecency and supported the so-called E-rate for libraries and schools.

 Post-FCC career

-Tristani resigned on September 7, 2001 to run as the Democratic candidate for the 2002 United States Senate election in New Mexico.
-Tristani was defeated by incumbent Republican Pete Domenici, and subsequently returned to private practice.
+Tristani resigned from the FCC on September 7, 2001 to run for the United States Senate from New Mexico.
+She won the 2002 Democratic primary, but was defeated in the general election by incumbent Republican Pete Domenici, and subsequently returned to private practice.

 Tristani was mentioned as a possible candidate in the 2006 Senate election in the event of a retirement by Democrat Jeff Bingaman, but Bingaman ultimately ran for reelection.

 She later worked as of counsel to Spiegel & McDiarmid LLP, a law firm based in Washington, D.C.
 From 2017 to 2019, Tristani was a senior policy advisor to the National Hispanic Media Coalition.